trimstray/nginx-admins-handbook/README.md

 }
 ```

-- force login page to TLS:
+- force e.g. login page to use TLS:

 ```bash
 server {